Asia lobby group pushes for easing of China's offshore listing rules

 By Selena Li

-HONG KONG, June 27 (Reuters) - China's new offshore listing rules for domestic companies have left bankers and lawyers who work on listings unsure how to take on liabilities and how to avoid breaching tightened confidentially rules, Asia's largest financial lobby group said on Tuesday.
+HONG KONG, June 27 (Reuters) - China's new offshore listing rules for domestic companies have left bankers and lawyers who work on listings unsure how to take on liabilities and avoid breaching tightened confidentiality rules, Asia's largest financial lobby group said on Tuesday.

-China's long-awaited rules for offshore stock exchange listings come into effect on March 31 as part of Beijing's regulatory tightening on cross-border listings after years of a laissez-faire approach.
+China's long-awaited rules for offshore stock exchange listings came into effect on March 31 as part of a regulatory tightening on cross-border listings after years of a laissez-faire approach.

-Lobby group ASIFMA (the Asia Securities Industry and Financial Markets Association) counts leading global investment banks Goldman Sachs GS.N, JPMorgan Chase & Co JPM.N, and UBS Group UBSG.S among more than 170 financial firms who are association members.

-There is "a lot of nervousness" among the bankers, lawyers and accountants who are now required to formally pledge with China's securities regulator within three days of an overseas listing that they guarantee "truthfulness, accuracy, completeness" of their work, Lyndon Chao, managing director of ASIFMA's equities and post-trade division, told Reuters.
+There is "a lot of nervousness" among the bankers, lawyers and accountants who are now required to formally pledge with China's securities regulator within three days of an overseas listing that they guarantee "truthfulness, accuracy, completeness" of their work, said Lyndon Chao, managing director of lobby group ASIFMA's equities and post-trade division.

-ASIFMA voiced those concerns to the China Securities regulatory Commission (CSRC) at a recent meeting, Chao said, adding the watchdog recognises the challenges arising from the new listing regime and has promised efforts to offer a solution.
+ASIFMA voiced its concerns to the China Securities Regulatory Commission (CSRC) at a recent meeting, Chao said, adding the watchdog recognises the challenges arising from the new listing regime and has promised efforts to offer a solution.

+ASIFMA, or the Asia Securities Industry and Financial Markets Association, counts leading global investment banks Goldman Sachs GS.N, JPMorgan JPM.N, and UBS UBSG.S among more than 170 financial firms who are association members

+The CSRC did not immediately respond to a Reuters request for comment.

 The CSRC in a parallel confidentiality rule issued at the end of February also demanded that "working papers" - documents produced onshore by banks and other service providers during the listing process - be retained onshore, as Beijing stepped up oversight of all types of cross-border data transfers.